BombCyclone/Grandmas-cookies/README.md

 -----------------------------------RUNNING THE PROJECT LOCALLY-----------------------------------

 1) Clone (download) the contents of this repository
-2) Navigate to the location of the downloaded files in a terminal window (inside the tacos-website folder)
+2) Navigate to the location of the downloaded files in a terminal window
 3) Enter the command: mvn clean install
 4) Wait for installation of packages to complete
 5) Enter the command: mvn spring-boot:run